 Many people opt to take photography classes in a community college, or even business or marketing, to give them a leg up in both technique and entrepreneurship.
 That being said, these classes aren't a complete necessity (although they will give you a better understanding of craft).

 What is a necessity is excellent ability, and this is developed through doing.
 If you want to become a photographer professionally, and this may seem particularly obvious, but you're going to have to take photos!
-Take as many photos as you can, find out what works (and what doesn't) and continue to nurture your ability.
+Even if you don't make money from your photos right away, take as many as you can.
+Find out what works (and what doesn't) and continue to nurture your ability.

 Gaining employment in the photography industry generally requires you to have demonstrable ability.
 With this being the case, you're going to want to have an amazing portfolio that you can showcase to prospective employers, both at a freelance and a contractual level. the great thing about this portfolio starting out is that the photos don't have to be published.
 Just take photos that showcase your ability, be selective, and submit them to those who you want to see them.